renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-21-my-first-data-science-interview.md

 - **Cluster 0:** customers that have a large range of average ticket (close to 0 up to 800), not so frequent but old buyers, and compose the majority of customers (22 of 46 = app.
 50%);
 - **Cluster 1:** customers with average ticket ranging from 100 up to 500, highly frequent and mostly old buyers (13 of 46 = app.
 30%);
-- **Cluster 2:** customers with a higher average ticket value i.e. more expensive products, but no so frequent and recent buyers (11 of 46 = app.
+- **Cluster 2:** customers with a higher average ticket value i.e. more expensive products, but not so frequent and recent buyers (11 of 46 = app.
 20%);

 This analysis are quite interesting.
 From this quick inspection one could elaborate a marketing campaign focused on each Cluster, adding some other features e.g. age and gender, which can increase the possibility of success.
 For example, customers from Cluster 0 and Cluster 1 are old buyers, so they don't need some intense marketing camping, since they are already frequent buyers and, in case of Cluster 0 customers, with a high volume.
 Cluster 2, however, need a more intense and specific campaign, since they are relatively recent buyers with a high average ticket, which can mean they buy specific and expensive products.
 This all looks so beatufil and simple, but *caveat emptor!*, these couple last lines are assumptions, and should be analyzed with a higher scrutiny.